 file and upload it to your server.
 Always remember to back up your original functions.php

-file before making changes, in case you need to revert back.
+file before making changes in case you need to revert.

 Testing Structured Data with Google’s Testing Tool

-After you’ve implemented the code snippet in your WooCommerce setup, it’s essential to test the structured data to ensure it’s correctly formatted and recognized by Google.
+After you’ve implemented the code snippet in your WooCommerce setup, testing the structured data is essential to ensure it’s correctly formatted and recognized by Google.
 You can use Google’s Structured Data Testing Tool for this purpose.

 Here’s how to do it: